India's City Union says hit by fraudulent remittances via SWIFT system

 The Indian lender said it had been able to block a remittance of $500,000.

-SWIFT, whose messaging system is used to transfer trillions of dollars each day, could not immediately by reached for comment.
+SWIFT, whose messaging system is used to transfer trillions of dollars a day, said it did not comment on individual cases.

+“When a case of potential fraud is reported to us, we offer our assistance to the affected user to help secure its environment,” SWIFT said.

+Brussels-based SWIFT has been urging banks to bolster security of computers used to transfer money since Bangladesh Bank lost $81 million in a February 2016 cyber heist that targeted central bank computers used to move funds.

 City Union said it was working with the Ministry of External Affairs and officials in Turkey and China to repatriate the funds.